Ujjani Dam: Climate

 The basin experiences tropical monsoon climatic conditions.
 The rainfall is dictated by the southwest monsoon, which varies from 6000–3000 mm (from South to North) near the North–South trending mountain range of the basin but drastically drops to 700 mm within a distance of 70 km towards the east.
 The average annual precipitation of the basin above the dam in the Upper Bhima River Basin (UBB) has been assessed as 1096 mm out of which 945 mm (87%) occurs during the four monsoon months (mid June to mid September).
 Thereafter, the basin falls under the rain shadow area towards the east with rainfall incidence ranging between 450–600 mm and is thus under drought conditions quite frequently.

 Hydrology

 Based on rainfall data and other characteristics of the basin, the average annual yield of the Upper Bhima River basin has been assessed as 7.373 km3.
 Since the Bhima River which is a major tributary of the Krishna River is an interstate river, the flows are shared by the Upper riparian state of Maharashtra with the lower riparian Karnataka state.
 The Krishna Water Disputes Tribunal, in its award in the year 1976 permitted Maharashtra to use only 4.753 km3 from the Upper Bhima River Basin.
-The Bhima or Ujjani dam has planned annual utilization of 1.878 km3 (including evaporation losses).
+The Bhima or Ujjani dam has a planned annual utilization of 1.878 km3 (including evaporation losses).